openknowledgebe/website/content/pages/team/index.md

   about_volunteers:
     heading: Our volunteers
-    body: We have too many volunteers to sum them all up by name but Open Knowledge Belgium wouldn't be complete without its passionate volunteers.
-All of our working groups and most of our projects rely on the great work of volunteers, and we're greatly thankful for that.
+    body: We have too many volunteers to sum them all up by name but Open Knowledge Belgium wouldn't be complete without them.
+All of our activities rely on the great work of passionate volunteers, and we're eternally grateful for that.
 team:
   - name: Lien Arits
     task: Community and Communications Coordinator HackYourFuture Belgium